perebaj/jjhandbook/english.md

 Contact lenses
 NASA: National Aeronautics and Space Administration
 - Jack of all trades = master of none
-- I hear more than one hat
+- I wear more than one hat
 - small talk = conversa de café
 - injured = ferido.
 Pronunciation: InJeeJerd
 - at last but not least.
 Example: I'm at last but not least happy to see you.